hitomi-t260g/pages-router-blog/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Visit [http://localhost:3000/blog](http://localhost:3000/blog) to see the blog listing page.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.